fairclothjm/cookbook/go/modules.md

 go mod why -m <module-path>
 ```

-### vendor dependencies
+### Vendor dependencies

-#### what is a vendor dir?
+#### What is a vendor dir?
 > Vendor directories serve two purposes.
-First, they specify by their contents the exact version of the dependencies to use during gobuild.
-Second, they ensure the availability of those dependencies, even if the original copies disappear.
-On the other hand, vendor directories are also difficult to manage and bloat the repositories in which they appear.
+First, they specify by their contents
+> the exact version of the dependencies to use during gobuild.
+Second, they
+> ensure the availability of those dependencies, even if the original copies
+> disappear.
+On the other hand, vendor directories are also difficult to manage
+> and bloat the repositories in which they appear.

 Ref: [Defining Go Modules (Go & Versioning, Part 6)](https://research.swtch.com/vgo-module)

-#### usage
+#### Usage

 Make a vendored copy of dependencies:
 ```